Hello Secret Agents!

 - When the supply of the underlying token reserve increases as Alice is selling, the price of the token being sold decreases

-Basically, given the public nature of many blockchains, attackers can see large buy / sell orders that will change price significantly.
-Leveraging this knowledge, Bob can insert transactions in front of Alice’s.
-In other words, actors who can influence the order in which transactions are included in a block can affect the economic outcome of trades.
+Basically, given the public nature of many blockchains, attackers can see large buy / sell orders that will change the price significantly.
+Using this knowledge, Bob can insert transactions in front of Alice’s.
+In other words: actors who can influence the order in which transactions are included in a block can affect the economic outcome of trades.
 This poses an obvious challenge to the blockchain industry and cryptocurrency markets.
-Arbitrage bots of this nature cost exchanges and their users millions of dollars (at least)!
+Arbitrage frontrunning bots of this nature cost exchanges and their users millions of dollars (if not more)!

 According to this recent audit of Uniswap, two strategies for exploitation can be used by anyone who can see unconfirmed transactions and submit their own transactions with carefully chosen gas prices.
 The Uniswap router includes some features that provide some degree of protection against the first strategy, but no such mitigations exist for the second.